 Virtual reality (VR) and augmented reality (AR) have been the stuff of fantasy for a long time.
 Remember the bulky headsets and long, snaking connector cords of the 1980s?
 But it’s becoming increasingly popular and approachable in today’s market - just consider the rampant success of Pokémon GO, the mobile AR game.
 Companies are starting to explore how VR/AR can help create a more attractive, immersive product for their customers.
-With this exploration comes plenty of innovative development and QA testing work.

 QA managers are tasked with continuously finding ways to improve quality assurance and overall software integrity, but are also asked to find ways to increase productivity of team members.
 But, between rounds of testing and writing up issue reports, there never seems to be enough time to carry out these changes.

 Increasing productivity of your QA team doesn’t have to be difficult.
 Targeting easy wins allows for more time to implement additional tactics that improve team productivity.
 And since there are a lot of tasks that QA teams tackle, increasing QA productivity can help successfully drive a company’s revenue growth.

 Here are 6 ways to increase productivity within your QA testing team: